madbomb122/BlackViperScript/README.md

 Use one of the following Methods or use the at Bat file provided <br />
 (Bat file provided can run script, look in bat file for insructions)

-Run script with changing Services to Default Settings (Only ones changed by Black viper's settings): <br />
+Run script with changing Services to Default Service Configuration (Only ones changed by Black viper's Service Configurations): <br />
    -Set 1 <br />
    -Set Default